 Part-Time Coach / Photography / Videography

 Marie is a videographer and painter who brings unique value to every project she touches.
 Pictured here working on the student-designed "Chill Volcano" at Lincoln Elementary School in Norman, Marie provides creative insight for every team she works with.
 Thank you, Marie, for sharing your talents and joy with the Engage team and our students!

 Engage Learning was founded in 2016.
 Since our first project in August 2016, we have completed 15 projects with students from the Norman and Oklahoma City areas.
 Our projects happen all year round, with 2 week long summer projects and 10 week long semester projects.
 Over 150 students have participated in Engage Learning projects, and many of them have returned for multiple projects.
 The problems which students often seek to solve on projects revolve around solving real-world problems.
-Topics have ranged from solar-powered community structures to high school battery share systems to a solar-powered greenhouse.
+Topics have ranged from solar-powered community structures to crazy fun natural playground structures.